python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

-Assuming you have Docker installed **and running**, enter the cloned repo in the command line and type `docker-compose up`.
+Assuming you have Docker installed **and running**, enter the cloned repo in the command line and type `docker compose up`.

-If working with snekbox you can run `docker-compose --profile 3.10 up` to also start up a 3.10 snekbox container, in addition to the default 3.11 container!
+If working with snekbox you can run `docker compose --profile 3.10 up` to also start up a 3.10 snekbox container, in addition to the default 3.11 container!

 After pulling the images and building the containers, your bot will start.
-Enter your server and type `!help` (or whatever prefix you chose instead of `!`).
+Enter your server and type `!help` (or whatever prefix you [chose](#optional--changing-your-command-prefix) instead of `!`).

 Your bot is now running, but this method makes debugging with an IDE a fairly involved process.
 For additional running methods, continue reading the following sections.